compose-ui/form-up/README.md

   // event is the submission event

   // step.forward() - go to the next step
+  // step.dismiss() - leave the current step
-  // step.back()    - return to this step
+  // step.revisit() - used after dismiss, return to a dismissed step (for example: to deal with an ajax error)
   // step.fieldset  - reference the current fieldset element
   // step.form      - reference to the current form element
   // step.complete  - true/false - is this the last step?